RetroDECK/ES-DE/USERGUIDE-DEV.md

 **VRAM limit**

 The amount of video RAM to use for the application.
-Defaults to 256 MiB which works fine most of the time when running at 1080p resolution and with a moderate amount of game systems.
-If running at 4K resolution and with lots of game systems enabled, it's recommended to increase this number to 512 MiB or so to avoid stuttering transition animations caused by unloading and loading of textures from the cache.
+Defaults to 256 MiB (80 MiB on the Raspberry Pi) which works fine most of the time when running at 1080p resolution and with a moderate amount of game systems.
+If running at 4K resolution or similar and with lots of game systems enabled, it's recommended to increase this number to 512 MiB or possibly more to avoid stuttering transition animations caused by unloading and loading of textures from the cache.
 Enabling the GPU statistics overlay gives some indications regarding the amount of texture memory currently used by ES-DE, which is helpful to determine a reasonable value for this option.
 The allowed range for the settings is 80 to 1024 MiB.
 If you try to set it lower or higher than this by passing such values as command line parameters or by editing the es_settings.xml file manually, ES-DE will log a warning and automatically adjust the value within the allowable range.

 **Display/monitor index (requires restart)**

 This option sets the display to use for ES-DE for multi-monitor setups.
 The possible values are the monitor index numbers 1, 2, 3 or 4.
 If a value is set here for a display that does not actually exist, then ES-DE will set it to 1 upon startup.
-Index 1 is the primary display of the computer.
+Index 1 is the primary display for the computer.
 It's also possible to override the setting by passing the --display command line argument.
 Doing so will also overwrite the display index setting in es_settings.xml.
-Be aware that the Display/monitor index option only changes the display used by ES-DE; the emulators need to be configured separately (which can easily be done globally if using RetroArch).
+The Display/monitor index option only changes the display used by ES-DE; the emulators need to be configured separately (which can easily be done globally if using RetroArch).

 **Fullscreen mode (requires restart)** _(Unix only)_